DesktopECHO/ika/lineageos/docs/app-compatibility.md

 The desktop ROM intentionally presents a tablet-like, non-telephony feature set to package managers.
-Do not expose `android.hardware.type.pc`; Play treats that as a desktop/PC device and filters some phone/tablet apps before install.
+Do not expose `android.hardware.type.pc`; Play treats that as a desktop/PC device and filters some phone/tablet apps before installation.

 Status values: